MysteryPancake/Houdini-VBD/README.md

 As you might expect, looping over both the points and the prims makes the solver 2x slower.
 Luckily I found it gives near identical results to move the dual solve logic into the point update, and 2x faster speed.
 It even works better since many points belong to each prim, so 10 connected points means 10x more updates to that prim.

-Adaptive stiffness currently only affects AVBD constraint types.
+Adaptive stiffness currently only affects AVBD constraints.
 Eventually I'll rewrite the other VBD constraints to use it too.

 AVBD also includes rigid bodies in a bizarre and unconventional way.
 Instead of solving each point of the rigid body, they represent the entire body as one point (like a packed prim).
 This means each point can have a rigid rotation, included in the hessian for better results.